danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     closure+
 /};

+# Note: There are additional prefix operators in *Layer 2* and beyond.
 def prefixOperator = {/
     @"-"
     { <> { node :: <> makeCallName("ineg", node) } }
 /};

+# Note: There are additional postfix operators in *Layer 2* and beyond.
 def postfixOperator = {/
     actuals = actualsList
     { <> { node :: <> makeCall(node, actuals*) } }